Back in the day, dieting almost always meant cutting calories but the truth is, it’s about eating better, not less.

-People used to view dieting as cutting calories.
-This concept seemed easy enough: eat fewer calories than you burn and the weight will simply fall off.
-However, the truth is that cutting calories too quickly and aggressively may cause the body’s metabolic rate (the speed of calorie burn) to slow down.
+The concept seemed easy enough: eat fewer calories than you burn and the weight will simply fall off?
+No, we’ve since learned that cutting calories too quickly and aggressively may cause the body’s metabolic rate (the speed of calorie burn) to slow down.

-When you restrict calories and for too long, your body is tricked into thinking it’s starving.
-Therefore, the body’s normal functions are slowed to conserve energy.
+When you restrict calories for too long, your body is tricked into thinking it’s malnourished and therefore, the body’s normal functions are slowed to conserve energy.
 Meanwhile, you become irritable, lethargic and absolutely starving.
-You will initially lose weight, but severely depriving your body of the calories and nutrients it needs is an unhealthy long-term solution.
+Weight will drop initially but, severely depriving your body of the calories and nutrients it needs is not a healthy long-term solution.

 It’s the Food We Eat That Counts

-In actual fact, what is most important is the types of food you consume; research indicates that this may have a greater effect on your weight than depriving your body of calories.
+In actual fact, what is the most important is the types of food you consume.
+Research indicates that this may have a greater effect on your weight than depriving your body of calories.
 It is about being smart with your calories, ensuring that you prioritise fibre and fluid rich foods such as vegetables and fruit, teamed with lower calorie protein rich foods such as chicken, fish, lean meat and yogurt.

 If you are eating adequate amounts of these foods, then there should be limited space in your diet to include refined grains (with added sugars and fast) and processed snack foods.
 Ensuring you eat 3 times a day and include a snack as needed, will help to control your appetite as you are managing your portions naturally.
 Once your hunger is under control you are less likely to consume more than your body requires.

 You rarely hear about people overeating slices of grilled chicken with a delicious homemade vinaigrette and salads made up of fresh vegetables.
 Generally, it’s pretty hard to overeat salads and meats, as they fill your belly before it adding to your waistline.